Dolmabahçe Palace: Atatürk's room

 Mustafa Kemal Atatürk spent the last days of his life in the palace as his health deteriorated.
 He died at 9:05 A.M. on November 10, 1938, in a bedroom located in the former harem area of the palace.
 All the clocks in the palace were stopped and set to 9:05 after his death.
 The clocks outside of his room now are set to the actual time in Turkey, but the clock in the room in which he died still points to 9:05.

 Harem

 The harem was a traditional feature of many Middle Eastern architectural structures throughout history.
-The point of Abdulmecid's construction of the harem was to ensure there were separate quarters built for the Royal family and their leisure.
-It was common practice for the Sultan's personal concubines to reside within the harem.
-Rooms meant to house and educate the children of the Sultan as well as the Sultan's own living quarters are included in what would be considered the harem.
+The point of Abdulmecid's construction of the harem was to ensure there were separate quarters built for the royal family and their leisure.
+It was common practice for the sultan's concubines to reside within the harem.
+Rooms meant to house and educate the children of the sultan, as well as the sultan's living quarters, are included in what would be considered the harem.

-Usually most Sultans beforehand had restricted their wives and concubines from being in the public, however Abdulmecid unprecedentedly allowed them to leave the palace to shops and bazaars under supervision.
+Sultans had previously restricted their wives and concubines to the harem from public spaces.
+Abdulmecid unprecedentedly allowed them to leave the palace to go to shops and bazaars under supervision.